SciEcon/Intelligent-Economics-XAI-Autumn-2021/project3/README.md

 [Pingouin](https://pingouin-stats.org/index.html) is an open-source statistical package written in Python 3 and based mostly on Pandas and NumPy ([Pingouin](https://pingouin-stats.org), 2021).

 ### 2. License
-Pingouin is a Free/Open Source software, released under the GNU General Public License v3.0.
+Pingouin is a free and open-source software, released under the GNU General Public License v3.0.
 ### 3. Required Citation
 Vallat, R. (2018).
 Pingouin: statistics in Python.
 Journal of Open Source Software, 3(31), 1026, https://doi.org/10.21105/joss.01026